ji5jan1/travel-things/book-observations/2025books.md

 # 2025 Books
+_Why this list?_
-I accidently deleted all my Goodreads record!
-The Goodreads expert said once the record are deleted, it's also deleted from their database, luckliy I had an unclosed web browser tab that I can save the record.
-But this is also a sign I should keep a record for myself!
-So here it is!
+- I accidently deleted all the book record on Goodreads.
+The Goodread Expert said once the data's deleted, it's lost forever.
+Luckily I have an unclosed tab that saved the day.
+- They don't include all the Chinese books I read—after all it's an Amazon app and I can't import book links from other platforms!

 ## Read Books